Vanier Park is Settled Land

-Vanier Park and Kits Point is located on land that was ceded to the Federal Government (see reference below), and accordingly, any road through Vanier Park appears to require the co-operation and approval of the Federal Government.
+Vanier Park and Kits Point is located on land that is subject to a 2000 Settlement Agreement between the Federal Government and the Squamish Nation (see reference below), and accordingly, any road through Vanier Park requires the co-operation and approval of the Federal Government.

 Let us insist that the Government of Canada not sacrifice Vanier Park in aid of a private real estate development.